Matsui’s Revenge: Uncovering the Anti-Japanese History of the New York Yankees

 The decision to part ways with Matsui raised eyebrows, especially when the Yankees contradicted themselves just two seasons later by signing Ichiro Suzuki, another Japanese star, at age 39 (albeit for $6.5 million).
 The treatment of Matsui stood in stark contrast to the respect he had earned and served as a reminder of the Yankees' inconsistent and often dismissive approach toward their Japanese players.

 As the COVID-19 pandemic gripped the United States, a surge in anti-Asian sentiment created an environment of fear and unease for Tanaka and his family.
+New York City recorded an 867% increase in Asian hate crime victims compared to the year before.
 Feeling unsafe and unsupported by the institutions he had relied upon in New York, Tanaka made the difficult decision to leave the Yankees and return to Japan.
 His departure highlighted the broader societal challenges and vulnerabilities faced by Asian athletes in the U.S. during a time of crisis.

 The 2024 World Series: A Poetic Ending